Clemapfel/jluna/docs/manual.md

 10
 ```

-Where `i` needs to be unboxed manually and behaves exactly like an `Any*`.
+Where `i` needs to be unboxed manually and behaves exactly like an `unsafe::Value*`.
 While this is convenient, the true power of generator expressions lies in its interfacing with `jluna::Vector`.
 We can:

 ```cpp
 // ...initialize a vector from a generator expression